Cramping Pain During or After Ovulation? [Here's Why]

 When you are trying to conceive, every ache and pain is put under the microscope.

 ...could it mean you are pregnant?
 Is something wrong?

-In reality, many of the feelings you will have during your cycle are completely natural and they were probably even present long before you were trying to conceive - they are just much more noticeable now.
+In reality, many of the feelings you have during your cycle are normal and they were probably present before you were trying to conceive - they are just much more noticeable now.

-There are over 3 million cases of ovulation pain each year in the US... but many more women suffer in silence and don't talk about it!
+There are over 3 million reported cases of ovulation pain each year in the US... but many more women suffer in silence and don't talk about it!

 Ovulation and Mittelschmerz

-Cramping pain during ovulation affects about 20% of women.
+Cramping pain during ovulation actually affects about 20% of women (one in five).
 Some women experience very painful ovulation.

 Causes of ovulation pain

 There are a few theories as to what causes this pain;

 - Irritation caused by blood and fluid when the egg is released.
 The blood and fluid can irritate tissues in the abdominal lining.